Granada Gold Mine (CVE:GGM) Trading Up 40% – Time to Buy?

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report) rose 40% during mid-day trading on Thursday .
-The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 241,828 shares changed hands during trading, an increase of 190% from the average daily volume of 83,493 shares.
+Shares of Granada Gold Mine Inc. (CVE:GGM – Get Free Report) were up 40% during mid-day trading on Thursday .
+The company traded as high as C$0.04 and last traded at C$0.04.
+Approximately 241,828 shares changed hands during mid-day trading, an increase of 190% from the average daily volume of 83,493 shares.
 The stock had previously closed at C$0.03.

 Granada Gold Mine Inc, a junior mining and exploration company, acquires, explores for, and develops mineral properties in Canada.
 It explores for gold deposits.
 The company holds a 100% interest in the Granada gold property, which owns 14.73 square kilometers of land in a combination of mining leases and claims located in Rouyn-Noranda, Quebec.